Vic Feazell: Career

 Feazell's arrest came seven weeks before election day.
 Voters in McLennan County re-elected Feazell for another term.
 During the criminal investigation leading up to Feazell's indictment, a reporter from Dallas television station WFAA-TV named Charles Duncan ran an eleven-part series about Feazell, which later led to a libel judgement in favor of Feazell worth $58 million.
 This series was the only evidence shown to the federal grand jury that indicted Feazell.
 Feazell was found not guilty of all charges on June 29, 1987.
 Feazell then returned to work as District Attorney of McLennan County.
 On September 13, 1988, Feazell sent out a press release stating he would be resigning as District Attorney.

 Feazell then began representing Lucas in all of the still-pending murder cases he had confessed to around the country.
 Feazell spent much of the 1990s representing Lucas to ensure he was not convicted based on any more false confessions.
-The work done by Feazell and others cast enough doubt on the validity of the Lucas confession to the Orange Socks murder case that in 1998 then-Governor George W. Bush commuted Lucas's death penalty to life imprisonment.
+The work done by Feazell and others cast enough doubt on the validity of the Lucas confession to the Orange Socks murder case that in 1998 then-Governor George W. Bush commuted Lucas's death sentence to life imprisonment.

 In 1991, represented by former U.S. Attorney Gary Richardson, Feazell was awarded a $58 million judgment for libel charges against WFAA-TV, at the time the largest libel judgment in U.S. history.
 As a result, he was cited in the 1993 edition of Guinness World Records for largest defamation lawsuit in history.

 A.H.
 Belo Corp, WFAA’s parent company later announced the $58 million libel judgment was dismissed as part of a settlement.
 The terms of the settlement with Feazell were not disclosed.